Word embeddings — word2vec and vectors that mean something

 This is the same operation MNIST used to score digits — each output class had its own feature template, dot-producted with the hidden vector to score how well the image matched that class. word2vec runs the same play with columns of E' as per-word templates and v_c as the center word’s feature vector; the only difference is that here the features are learned semantic dimensions (royalty-ness, plurality, gender) rather than hand-interpretable patches (edges, strokes, loops).

-With that in mind, the architecture in the next section is just the simplest possible neural net that computes similarity (v_c · v'_t) for every candidate pair (c, t) and updates weights in the two matrices (SGD).
+With that in mind, the architecture in the next section is just the simplest possible neural net that computes similarity (v_c · v'_t) for every candidate pair (c, t) and updates weights in the two matrices through gradient descent.

 Repeated billions of times across the corpus, this produces a geometry where each word’s input embedding sits near the output embeddings of words it co-occurs with — and transitively, where words that share the same neighbours end up close to each other. king and queen are never told to be similar; they end up similar because they’re both pulled toward royal, throne, crown, monarch.
 Same for cat and dog: they share neighbours like pet, fur, tail.